Our Dual Diagnosis Program

 Yes, treatment often includes strategies such as mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness, which are taught in therapies like DBT.

-Self-harm is more common than many people think, especially among teenagers and young adults.
-It is important to recognize the signs and seek help.
+Self-harm is more common than many people think, especially among adolescents and young adults.
+It is important to recognize the signs and seek help..

 This field is for validation purposes and should be left unchanged.